hermangroup/docs/introduction/how-to-buy.rst

   https://bitcointoyou.com

-  Based in Brazil, Bitcointoyou has been in operation since 2010 and offers trading of a number of cryptocurrencies, including Dash, against the Brazilian real.
+  Based in Brazil, Bitcointoyou has been in operation since 2010 and offers trading of a number of cryptocurrencies, including Historia, against the Brazilian real.

 Miami Crypto Exchange